 Besides the above listed office duties, my staff works with interns to involve them in the educational opportunities available in Congress and Washington, D.C.
 For instance, the intern coordinator will keep interns aware of lectures and seminars taking place in and around the Capitol.
 We also coordinate tour activities for interns while they are in Washington.

 In the district, interns can expect to gain an understanding of how representatives can help citizens with federal issues.
-Students will be exposed to casework inquries, policy discussions, and the latest news in Washington.
+Students will be exposed to casework inquiries, policy discussions, and the latest news in Washington.
 Students will also be given the opportunity to work in the field with congressional staff.

 - Summer Sessions - March 1